symonsajib/TableauHack_P/README.md

 WHY? :

-I learned the tableau from fairly a lot of source.
+I learned the tableau from a lot of source.
 But the courses from Kiril Erimenko was a great start.
 But often times while working with tableau I found myself in the situation where I lost memory of some specific concept or how to apply them on my dashboards.
 So I need to go back to  video courses which can be little time consiming  and also not so convinient.
 I felt if there is a written note, it would be much easier to review.
-AND THUS MY FRIEND!
-TABLEAUHACK CAME TO SEE THE LIGHT !!

 ### Tableau_Notebook2 is still under construction !!! ###